What is a panic attack?

 Panic Attacks take a severe toll on your body.
-You may well feel physically and emotionally exhausted afterwards and feel “hyper” because of the rush of adrenalin in your body.
+You may feel physically and emotionally exhausted afterwards and “hyper” because of the rush of adrenalin in your body.

-With this in mind, it is challenging to “just relax” and accept that there is nothing seriously wrong.
+With this in mind, it is challenging to “just relax” and accept that nothing is seriously wrong.
 More than likely, it is playing on your mind,

 “what has just happened to me?”.